Marvel's Spider-Man (video game): Sales

-Marvel's Spider-Man sold 3.3 million units—including those bundled with the PS4 console—in its first three days of release, making it the fastest-selling first-party video game release in Sony's history, narrowly beating God of War's 3.1 million.
+Marvel's Spider-Man sold 3.3 million units (including those bundled with the PS4 console) in its first three days of release, making it the fastest-selling first-party video game release in Sony's history, narrowly beating God of War's 3.1 million.
 USA Today estimated the game made at least $198 million during this period, surpassing the $117 million North American opening-weekend box office take of the 2017 film Spider-Man: Homecoming, though units sold with the console would likely inflate this figure.
+The game had sold over 9 million units by November 2018.
+It had sold 13.2 million units by August 2019.
+The Marvel's Spider-Man series had sold over 33 million units by May 2022.

-According to sales projections by The NPD Group, Marvel's Spider-Man's release-month sales were 37% higher than the combined release-month sales of all Spider-Man games released since the group began tracking figures in 1995.
+In the United States, according to sales projections by The NPD Group, Marvel's Spider-Man's release-month sales were 37% higher than the combined release-month sales of all Spider-Man games released since the group began tracking figures in 1995.
 By November 2018, it became the fastest-selling superhero game in the U.S.; by July 2019, it had become the best-selling.

 In the United Kingdom, Marvel's Spider-Man became the fastest-selling game of 2018 in terms of physical units, overtaking Far Cry 5—which was released on three other platforms and itself had sold double the number of units as God of War.
 It was also the fastest-selling Marvel-branded game, beating Lego Marvel Super Heroes (2013) by a wide margin, and the fastest-selling individual format game since 2017's Call of Duty: WWII.
 It sold less than the fastest-selling superhero game of this generation, Batman: Arkham Knight (2015), which was released on more platforms.
 Figures exclude digital sales in the UK.
 Marvel's Spider-Man remained the top-selling video game for three consecutive weeks until it was replaced by the multiplatform title FIFA 19.
 It was the second best-selling game of September, finishing behind FIFA 19—which had only been on sale for two days—and exceeded the first-month sales of PS4 exclusives Uncharted 4: A Thief's End (44% increase), Horizon Zero Dawn (94%), and God of War (138%).
 It remained in the top-ten-selling games until January 3, 2019, lasting 13 weeks.

 In Japan, approximately 125,154 physical units were sold during its first week, becoming the top-selling game of any format, and by its third week it retained that position, selling a cumulative total of 244,051 units.
 The game also became one of the best-selling Western-developed PS4 titles there, being surpassed only by Call of Duty: Black Ops 4 and Minecraft, and the best-selling Western-developed, Sony-funded title since 1998's Crash Bandicoot: Warped for the PlayStation.
-Marvel's Spider-Man had sold over 9 million physical and digital units worldwide by November 2018, increasing to 13.2 million units by August 2019.

-The Marvel's Spider-Man series has sold over 33 million units by May 2022.